udacity/simple_arm_c/README.md

 $ roslaunch simple_arm robot_spawn.launch
 ```

-** You should be able to see each revolute joint rotating between -pi/2 to pi/2 over time.
+Now, you should be able to see each revolute joint rotating between -pi/2 to pi/2 over time.